BornaMarin/vue-blog/README.md

 ### `npm run build`

-Builds the app for production.\
+Builds the app for production to the `dist` folder.\
 The build is minified.\
 Your app is ready to be deployed!